Live, Learn, and Celebrate...

 Congregation Brith Sholom has a robust Religious School and compelling Adult Education classes…

-In 2016, our congregation will celebrate 30 years of rich Jewish communal life on the corner of Macada and Jacksonville Roads here in Bethlehem, Pa.
+In 2016, our congregation celebrated 30 years of rich Jewish communal life on the corner of Macada and Jacksonville Roads here in Bethlehem, Pa.
 This milestone provides an opportunity to ensure the future of Brith Sholom through capital improvements that will meet both the physical needs of the building and our spiritual needs through Torah.

 The wood and glass construction and the surrounding trees and shrubbery create a feeling of warmth and bring a sense of beauty and nature into the sanctuary.
 The main sanctuary, with its wooden structures and central pulpit, is reminiscent of the old synagogues of Europe, most of them destroyed by the Nazis during World War II…